GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 ### How can you rectify this? {: #how-can-you-rectify-this_10 }

-- Narrow the functionality of your extension to clearly fit within one well defined purpose and ensure that purpose is clearly described in your extension's metadata.
+- Narrow the functionality of your extension to clearly fit within one well-defined purpose and ensure that purpose is clearly described in your extension's metadata.
 - If your extension is offering some functionality and also injecting ads, then either stop injecting ads or remove all other functionality besides ad injection.